bazooka-ci/docs/home/getting_started.md

 And the secret field is the bazooka hook key of your project

-## Step 3: Add the .bazooka.yml file to your repository

-As described in our philosophy, the configuration of your bazooka build is versioned alongside your code.

-Create a `.bazooka.yml` file and commit it in your repository.
-The format of this file is described in detail in the section [Configure your build](../home/build_configuration.html)

-## Step 4: Trigger your first build
+## Step 5: Trigger your first build

-A build can be triggered either manually or by an SCM hook.
+A build can be triggered either manually or by a SCM hook.

 To manually trigger a build, use the Bazooka cli:

 ```
-bzk job start NAME master
+bzk job start PROJECT_NAME [SCM_REFERENCE]
 ```

+The default value for SCM_REFERENCE, if not explicitely set, is *master*

-When an SCM hook is set up, a build is automatically triggered whenver you push a new commit to the remote repository.
+When a SCM hook is set up, a build is automatically triggered every time you push a new commit to the remote repository.